+\textbf{(Balanced) benchmark datasets.} We evaluated our proposed TA-VAAL method on various (balanced) benchmark datasets: CIFAR10~\cite{krizhevsky2009cifar}, CIFAR100~\cite{krizhevsky2009learning} that consist of 50,000 / 10,000 $32 \times 32$ images, for training / testing with 10, 100 classes, respectively.
+Each class includes the same number of images (5,000 / 1,000 images per class for CIFAR10, 500 / 100 images per class for CIFAR100).
+The numbers of initial random samples were 1,000 / 1,000 with the query sizes 1,000, 1,000 at each stage on CIFAR10 / CIFAR100, respectively.
+The results of the evaluations for our TA-VAAL on SVHN~\cite{netzer2011svhn} and Fashion-MNIST~\cite{xiao2017fashion} datasets are available in supplemental.
+The subset method was used to avoid overlaps and to introduce diversity in samples: the subset size was set to 10 times larger than the query size.

-For training, various techniques were used such as $32\times32$ random crop from $36 \times 36$ zero-padded images, normalization with mean and standard deviation of training set, and horizontal flip and flop augmentation for CIFAR-10 and SVHN.
-Normalization only was applied for Fashion MNIST.
-ResNet18~\cite{he2016deep} was used for all task learners and stochastic gradient descent (SGD) optimizer was used with momentum of 0.9 and weight decay of 0.005.
-Learning rate was 0.1 for the first 160 epochs and then 0.01 for the rest of 40 epochs.
-For the VAE, a modified Wasserstein auto-encoder~\cite{tolstikhin2017wasserstein} for taking ranking information was used and the discriminator was constructed as a 5-layer multi-layer perceptron (MLP).
-For both the VAE and the discriminator, the Adam optimizer~\cite{kingma2014adam} with learning rate of 5 $\times 10^{-4}$ was used.
-Mini-batch size was 128 and the epochs was 200 for all datasets.
+\textbf{Implementation details.} For training, $32\times32$ random crop from $36 \times 36$ zero-padded images, normalization with mean and standard deviation of training set, and horizontal flip / flop augmentation were used.
+ResNet18~\cite{he2016deep} was used for all task learners and stochastic gradient descent (SGD) was used with momentum 0.9 and weight decay 0.005.
+Learning rate was 0.1 for the first 160 epochs and then 0.01 for the last 40 epochs.
+For VAE, a modified Wasserstein auto-encoder~\cite{tolstikhin2017wasserstein} for taking ranking information was used and the discriminator was constructed as a 5-layer MLP.
+For both the VAE and the discriminator, Adam optimizer~\cite{kingma2014adam} with learning rate $5 \times 10^{-4}$ was used.
+Mini-batch size was 128 and the total epochs were 200 for all datasets.